joshuajnoble/ofxBLEDevice/README.md

 ofxRFduino
 ==========

-talk to your RFDuino using openFrameworks
+talk to your BLE device using openFrameworks